mcasado/hashservice/README.md

 ## `POST /hash`

 #### Creates a base64 encoded password hash given the password in a form field.
-The request returns an id right away that allows to retrieve the passwrod hash with a get request
+* The request returns an integer id right away that allows to retrieve the password hash with a get request
+* The password hash is available 5 seconds after the request returned the id
+* Password hashes are kept in memory and persisted into a file, , pwd_hash.store, in the directory where the service is started

 #### Request
 ```